Public image of Taylor Swift: Travis Kelce

-Target of misogyny
+In August 2025, after Swift announced details The Life of a Showgirl on Kelce's podcast New Heights; they became engaged behind-the-screen, whose announcement became one of Instagram's top 10 most-liked and reposted posts.
+The couple married in a highly publicized but private wedding ceremony at the Madison Square Garden, New York City, on July 3, 2026.
+Every detail about the wedding inspired headlines.
+Journalists dubbed it as an American royal wedding, with many calling it the greatest wedding of the year, decade, or century.
+The wedding was met with a rave response from the fans, public, press and social media, though some criticized its extravagance.

+Misogyny

 More songs are about love than anything else – how wonderful it is when it begins, and how deeply painful it can be when it ends.
 Taylor Swift did not invent this idea.
 People have been singing songs about broken hearts as long as music and broken hearts have existed, and her male peers aren't questioned in quite the same way she is.
 Heartbroken girls are labeled as whiny in our society, while heartbroken guys are endearing and lovable.
 And it sucks.